Magnetic Field Dependence of the Spin Fluctuations in CeCu$_{5.8}$Ag$_{0.2}$: Supplemental Note 3. Detailed Temperature and Field Dependence

 The results are shown in Suppl.
-Fig. \ref{fig:CAMEA_quasielastic/lorentzian} where $\chi_{\textbf{Q}}^{\prime}$, FWHM and energy offset $E_{0}$ are plotted as function of either field or temperature for magnetic field directions along $b$ and $c$.
+Fig. \ref{fig:CAMEA_quasielastic/lorentzian} where $\chi_{\textbf{Q}}^{int}$, FWHM and energy offset $E_{0}$ are plotted as function of either field or temperature for magnetic field directions along $b$ and $c$.
 In fits without offsets, $E_{0}$ featured no clear dependence and was fixed to the mean value $E_0$ = 0.107(6) meV for the temperature dependence with field along the $c$-axis, 0.128(3) meV for the temperature dependence with field along the $b$-axis and 0.132(4) and 0.23(2) meV for the field dependence of the $\textbf{Q}_1$ and $\textbf{Q}_2$ fluctuations, respectively.
-These values were fixed to improve the fit of $\chi_{\textbf{Q}}^{\prime}$ and FWHM.
+These values were fixed to improve the fit of $\chi_{\textbf{Q}}^{int}$ and FWHM.
 The green line corresponds to the FWHM of a Bragg peak while the black line is a linear fit of $E_0$.
 We note that the energy offset $E_0$ at $\textbf{Q}_1$ is within or close to the elastic resolution of the CAMEA spectrometer (110 $\mu$eV), supporting the interpretation that these fluctuations are quasielastic.
+The fluctuations at $\textbf{Q}_1$ show a pronounced temperature dependence of the fluctuation lifetime (see FWHM of the fluctuations in Suppl.
+Fig. \ref{fig:CAMEA_quasielastic/lorentzian}b and k), suggesting a quantum critical slowing down of the fluctuations in paramagnetic CeCu$_{5.8}$Ag$_{0.2}$.
+This provides evidence that the quantum critical fluctuations in the material originate at $\textbf{Q}_1$.
+We mention that at very low temperature critical slowing down of quantum fluctuations around quantum critical points is often difficult to observe in neutron scattering.
+This is because it becomes increasingly more challenging to separate the fluctuations from the elastic line as the Lorentzian width decreases with decreasing temperature.
+Thus, often the width of the quantum fluctuations appears to not completely vanish, and efforts in precisely modeling the instrument resolution function and measurements with better energy resolution are required to observe the critical slowing down at very low temperatures (see for instance Ref. \cite{Stockert_2007}).
+Such a detailed analysis has not been done in our case, because of potential systematic errors in modeling the resolution function within the 2d analysis we employ here.
+Furthermore, it is well established that CeCu$_{5.8}$Ag$_{0.2}$ at zero magnetic field features quantum critical fluctuations, and therefore features critical slowing down of the fluctuations \cite{Lohneysen_2007}.
+Thus, the saturating FWHM at low temperature arises either from systematic errors of the fit close to the elastic line or indicates deviations from the quantum critical point as magnetic field is applied (see also Suppl.
+Note 6 discussing limitations of our analysis) \cite{Knafo2005}.
+However, the field dependence of the quantum fluctuations for $H||b$ shown in Suppl.
+Fig. \ref{fig:CAMEA_quasielastic/lorentzian}f and g reveal no observable deviations from the zero-field behavior, supporting an interpretation that the saturation of the FWHM at low temperature arises from systematic errors rather than intrinsic effects.